How to Compare Painting Estimates — What to Look For

 3. Labor & Time Estimate

-The estimate should include how many days or hours they expect to spend doing the job (or a project schedule).
-This helps you assess:
+The estimate should include how many days or hours the job will take.
+This helps you evaluate:

 4. Paint & Material Quality